Fortunately, there is a technique for weight loss that has been tested for centuries: acupuncture.

 How does acupuncture help with weight loss?

 There are three primary ways that acupuncture can help with weight loss.

-But if leptin stimulates the feeling of being full, why is it good to have reduced levels?
+But if leptin stimulates the feeling of being full, why is it fair to have reduced levels?
 Like insulin-resistance, cells can become immune to the effects of leptin when the levels are too high.
 Many obese people have excessively high levels of leptin.
 When your leptin level is high, you can no longer tell when to stop eating.
-Restoring balance to leptin levels may help to reduce leptin-resistance, making it easier to stop eating before you overeat.
+Restoring balance to leptin levels may reduce leptin-resistance, making it easier to stop eating before you overeat.